AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/settings.md

 ## Unsubscribe from digest emails {#unsubscribefromdigestemails}

-When you receive a mail,&nbsp;you can unsubscribe from the digest email by clicking the **Unsubscribe **link at the bottom of the email.
+When you receive a mail, you can unsubscribe from the digest email by clicking the **Unsubscribe **link at the bottom of the email.

 After you click **Unsubscribe**, you are redirected to your **Profile Settings** page, where you can disable the option to receive emails.